 Shark is a well-known name in the vacuum world.
-The company features standard canister handheld models as well as hand/stick vacuums that provide flexibility in how they are used.
-Some designs are specialized for pet owners or feature an ergonomic handle for those with limited wrist and hand strength.
+The company features standard canister vacuums as well as their hand/stick vacuums, which provide flexibility in how they are used.
+Some designs are specialized for pet owners who want to eradicate pet hair from their flooring.
+Some feature an ergonomic handle for those with limited wrist and hand strength.
 Yet other models are designed for reaching into tight cracks and crevices like those found on stairs and in vehicles.

 Handheld/stick: Handheld/stick vacuums have the reach of a stick vacuum with the weight and mobility of a handheld.
 These models differ from a handheld-only vacuum in that they have a long nozzle onto which you attach a brush head.
 These models are great for cleaning your floor in between vacuuming with a full-size machine.
 Their long reach is also great for cleaning drapes.

 Handheld vacuums are small, so they don't take up a lot of space.
 However, you still need to have somewhere to store it.
-Shark provides either a docking station or a charging dock in which to store the vacuum when it’s not in use.
+Shark provides either a charging dock or a charging base in which to store the vacuum when it’s not in use.
 Some models can be mounted on the wall, while others can only stay on the floor.
 If you’re looking to save some floor space, opt for one that can be wall-mounted.

 Accessories: Each handheld vacuum is designed to use a certain number of included accessories.
 Some models have onboard storage while others come with a storage bag.
 Onboard storage is the most convenient, but if you want to add a few accessories to your collection, a storage bag gives you more flexibility in the number of accessories.